ManishBarnwal/blog/README.md

 # blog
-This will contain Hugo's content and other source files.
+This will contain Hugo's content and other source files generated.